-Join Aaron F. Ross for an in-depth discussion in this video Simulating rigidity, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Simulating rigidity, part of Learning Maya nCloth 2012.

 Another of the many uses of nCloth is to create in rigid, or semi-rigid objects.…In this short exercise, we'll make a bouncing ball using nCloth.…I've got a blank empty scene here, with my scene unit set to centimeters.
 Go up…to Create menu, and choose Polygon Primitives.…And I don't actually want to use a sphere, because the sphere has two poles on…it, with lots of little tiny polygons.…Instead, I want to use a Platonic Solid, because the faces will all be the same size.…

 Go ahead and click on that, and then drag out on the grid.
 Press the 5 key,…so we can see shading.…Go to the input nodes, and let's set the Radius to about 20.
 Get in closer on that.…And the Solid Type, I want to chose Icosahedron, which is a 20 sided Platonic Solid.…And that's not a sphere, obviously, but we can just drop a polygon mesh smooth…node on that, and round it out.…I'll go to the Polygons menu set, and go to Mesh > Smooth, and in the polySmoothFace…node, I'll set the Divisions to 2.…

 And now I have got a spheroid.…

 - Storing and manipulating simulation data with nCache